-Our baseline quantitative exercise consists of an analysis of the European sovereign debt crisis.
+Our baseline quantitative exercise consists of an analysis of the European sovereign debt crisis, which started with Greek sovereign debt repayment problems.
+We take this as a shock that is exogenous to the US banking system.
 In the model, the crisis is isomorphic to a sudden decline in the probability of loan repayment in Europe.
 This decline reduces European banks' profits and equity accumulation, lowers their equity to risk-weighted assets ratio, and tightens the banks' buffer on capital requirements.
 To examine the effect of this change in the balance sheets of European banks on the operations of their US-based affiliates, we model deposit supply following the empirical evidence reported in Egan, Hortacsu, and Matvos (2017): on the one hand, a tightening in global conglomerates' capital reduces the supply of wholesale deposits, which represents a funding shock for US branches.
 Faced with solvency problems in their foreign branches, European parents use their internal capital market to support profitable lending in their US branches.
-Nonetheless, US branches decrease their total assets.
+Nonetheless, US branches decrease their total loans.
 On the other hand, foreign subsidiaries' balance sheets are more isolated from the shock that affects their parents.
-As a result, there is no direct effect on their assets and liabilities.
+As a result, there is no direct effect on their loans and deposits.